The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 Preferred Suppliers (Ariba Catalog Suppliers)

 Preferred suppliers should be used to procure commodities and services whenever possible.
-When specific categories are not listed or when preferred suppliers cannot meet a requester’s requirements, procurement management will work with the requester to identify an appropriate supplier.
+When specific categories are not listed or when preferred suppliers cannot meet a requester’s requirements, procurement services will work with the requester to identify an appropriate supplier.

 Preferred suppliers are those suppliers that have either